 Initially, the original Samsung Galaxy Note 7 was a pretty good device which suffered a significant fall out due to the innumerable battery firing across the world.
 Due to that, the firm was forced to recall all the Note 7 units.
 Now with the relaunch of Galaxy Note 7, the primary factor that the company kept in mind is the battery.
 The original Note 7 was launched with a massive battery of 3500mAh, and the new version will come with the reduced battery backup of 3200mAh.

 The battery of the restored model is said to have gone through the same 8 safety test that the company conducted for the Galaxy S8.
 The Refurbished Galaxy Note 7 comes with the same software that is on the Samsung S8 and S8+.
 The company is expected to sell over 400,000 units in Korea.
 There are some reports that the device may enter a few more selected markets.
-In a report, the Samsung India spokesperson denied the launch of refurbished version of Galaxy Note 7 in India.
+In a report, the Samsung India spokesperson denied the launch o the refurbished version of Galaxy Note 7 in India.

 Click here for more Technology News